Wondering what are the best St. Pete restaurants?

 Did you know that the Cuban sandwich wasn’t actually invented in Cuba?
 It was invented just across the bridge in Tampa!
 There are so many restaurants in St. Pete that sell them but I know for a fact Bodega’s Cubans are incredible.
 The bread is sooo fresh and crispy and the flavors are to die for.
 They also have vegan protein options, fresh juices, and a cocktail bar.

-Secret menu item: Ask for half limeade half iced tea.
+Secret menu item: Ask for half limeade half iced tea (they call it a Chi-chi).
 If you like Arnold Palmer's you've gotta try it.

 Gateway Subs | Historic Kenwood